Last Updated on July 7, 2026

 Employer national insurance allowance

 The employment national insurance allowance is a tax relief eligible employers can claim to reduce their national insurance liability.
-From April 2025 the allowance is increasing to £10,500 a year and is available to eligible employers.
+Since April 2025, the annual allowance is £10,500 and is available to eligible employers.
 You cannot claim the allowance if you have a company where the director is the sole employee or employees who are deemed to fall under IR35 rules.
-Furthermore, you can’t claim it if you employ someone for personal or household work, like a nanny or gardener.
+You also can’t claim it if you employ someone for personal or household work, such as a nanny or gardener.
 The allowance is intended to help small businesses and is claimed through your payroll software.

 You can check your eligibility for the allowance on HMRC’s website: